 Tips to Soundproof your Home Theatre

 Picture this – you got yourself a 4K HDR TV or the projector you have been eyeing since long; your bucket-list of movies to watch is right there in front of you; you have calibrated the speakers to your level of comfort, and you have got some cozy sofas for the ultimate watching experience.
 Oh finally, all set! (you exhaled a sigh of relief).
-You took a comfortable seat and switched your home theatre on with excitement.
+You took a comfortable seat and switched your home theatre systems on with excitement.
 But right then, you hear a loud banging the door.
 “Honey, can you tone it down please?”
 It’s your wife complaining about the noise.